CALL – 0800 246 5668 – Adept UK – Surveyor

 They then recommend the installation of an injected chemical damp proof course and associated internal re-plastering.
 This work causes a fair amount of mess internally as it involves chopping off plaster, removing skirting boards, re-plastering and also injecting a damp-proof course into the walls.
 After this the householder has to wait up to a year to allow the walls to dry before any redecorating can take place.

-Damp and timber decay troubleshooting damp and timber surveys carried out in ….
+Troubleshooting surveyor damp and timber surveys carried out in ….

 Ashton Under Lyne | Ashton-in-Makerfield | Ashton-under-Lyne | Atherton | Manchester | Manchester Airport | Marple | Mellor | Middleton | Millbrook | Moston | Mottram | Old Trafford | Oldham | Openshaw | Pendlebury | Platt Bridge | Prestwich |Radcliffe | Rochdale | Romiley | Rusholme | Saddleworth | Sale | Salford | Shevington | Stalybridge | Standish | Stockport | Stretford | Swinton | Trafford Park | Tyldesley | Uppermill | Urmston | Walkden | West Didsbury | Westhoughton | Whitefield | Wigan | Worsley | Wythenshawe | Altrincham | Ashton upon Mersey | Ashton-in-Makerfield | Heywood | Horwich | Little Hulton | Littleborough | Manchester Chadderton | Cheadle | Cheadle Hulme | Cheetham | Cheetham Hill | Countywide | Crumpsall | Davyhulme | Denshaw | Denton | Didsbury | Disley | Droylsden | Dukinfield | Eccles | Failsworth | Fallowfield | Flixton | Gatley | Haigh | Hale | Hale Barns | Handforth | Hazel Grove | Heywood | Hindley | Horwich | Hyde | Ince | Kearsley | Littleborough | Woodhey | Nuttall | Brookbottoms | Chatterton | Bank Lane | Peel Brow | Strongstry | Shuttleworth & Higher Stubbins | Astley Bridge| Sharples | Doffcocker| Smithills | Halliwell | Bank Top | Hall i’ th’ Wood | Brownlow Fold | Smithills Dean | Springfield | Tonge Fold | Cope Bank | Markland Hill | Heaton & Eagley | Ainsworth | Castle Brow | Tonge Moor | Thicketford Brow | Top o’ th’ Brow | Breightmet | Bradley Fold | Bradshaw & Harwood Daubhill | Burnden | Knutshaw Bridge | Darcy Lever | Hunger Hill | Deane | Nob End | Great Lever & Little Lever | Farnworth | Scott Lane End | Moses Gate | Harper Green | New Bury | Dixon Green & Kearsley | Westhoughton | Four Gates | The Pungle | Hosker’s Nook | Chequerbent | Over Hulton & Wingates | Adlington | Blackrod | Chew Moor | Horwich | Lostock Junction| Botton ‘o th’ Moor| & Rivington | Belmont | Eagley | Dunscar | Chapeltown | Edgworth | Egerton | Toppings | Bromley Cross | Cox Green & Turton Bottoms Greenmount | Hawkshaw | Woolfold | Owler Barrow | Walshaw & Tottington | Bury | Baldingstone | Redvales | Nangreaves| Rowlands| Fishpool | Hollins| Limefield | Carr Bank | Limefield | Gigg | Burrs | Seedfield | Hollins | Longsight | Rusholme Owens Park & Fallowfield | Hulme City Park & Old Trafford | Trafford Park | Dumpligton | Wharfside & Newbridge Abbey Hey & Gorton | Levenshulme | Green End| Burnage & Ladybarn | Didsbury | West Disbury | Northenden & Withington| Cholton-cum-Hardy & Barlow Moor | Wythenshawe | Peel Hall | Sharston | Moss Nook | Woodhouse park| Poundswick & Benchill| Wythenshawe | Newall Green | Northern Moor & Baguley | Higher Boarshaw | Stanycliffe | Sunnybank | Unsworth | Fernhill | Summerseat | Woodgate Hill | Old Birtle | Fairfield | Jericho | Topping Fold | Blackford Bridge | Pimhole | Heap Bridge & Walmersley| Ordsall & New Windsor | Salford | | Ringley | Ringley Fold | Stoneclough | Outwood | Chapel Field & Prestolee | Salford | Pendlebury | Clifton | Clifton Green | Troubleshooting | Clifton Junction | Newtown | Moorside | Deans | Broadoak Park | Dales Brow | Light Bourne Green | Swinton Park & Swinton | Salford | Boothstown | Walkden | Ellenbrook | Hazelhurst | Egerton Park | Broadoak | Eccles | Irlam o’ th’ Heights | Brindle Heath | Charlestown | Pendleton | Wallness & Seedley | Kersall | Lower Kersall | Broughton & Broughton Park | Cheetham Hill & Crumpsall | Harpurhey | Collyhurst | Bowker Vale| Charlestown | Blackley & Higher Blackley | Openshaw | Bradford & Beswick | Ardwick & Levenshulme | Stake Hill | Slattocks | Rhodes | Rhodes Green | Limefield | Alkrington | Moorclose | Jumbo | Middleton Junction & Middleton | Prestwich | Rainsough | Hilton Park | Sedgely Park | Heaton Park & Simister Radcliffe | Black Lane | Hill Top | Linnyshaw | Mosley Common| Whittle Brook & Worsley Wigan – Astley Green | Higher Green| Shakerley | Gin Pit | Lark Hill | Blackmoor | Astley | Town Lane| Parr Brow & Tyldesley Salford | Eccles | Monton | Westwood Park | Ellesmere Park | Peel Green | Barton Moss | | Tame water | Wall Hill | Castleshaw Moor | Greenfield | Lower Arthurs | Tunstead & Uppermill.
 Grasscroft | Moorside | Top o’ th’ Meadows | Watersheddings | Lees | Salem| County End | Low Side| Holts | Pitses | Mumps | Woodbrook | Grasscroft | Grotton | Lydgate | Quick | Moorhey | Greenacres & Clarksfield.
 Tameside Micklehurst | Roaches | Quickwood | Woodend | Mossley Brow | troubleshooting | Bottoms | Mossley Cross & Mossley.
 Ashton | Hurst Knoll | Smallshaw | Patricroft & Winton.
 Carrington & Partington.
 Trafford | Stretford | Mossfield & Gorse Hill.
 Ashton-upon-Mersey | Brooklands | Sale| Tameside | Audenshaw | Denton| Haughton Green.
 Oldham| Failsworth | Street End | Woodhouses | Daisy Nook & Holt Lane End.
 Little Hulton & Walkden.
 Moston | Newton Heath | Miles Platting Collyhurst & New Moston| Trafford Woods End | Calder Bank | Flixton | Davyhulme | Crofts Bank & Urmston | Tameside | Droylsden | Fairfield | Medlock Vale | Little Moss & Greenside.
 Cadishead & Irlam.
 Bury | Whitefield | Park Lane | Bess o’ th’ Barn | Oak Bank | Kirkhams & Lily Hill.
 Atherton | How Bridge & Hindsford.
 Salford & Salford Quays | Weaste & Little Bolton.
 Collyhurst.
 Chadderton |Oldham Edge | West Hulme | Broadbent | Sholver & Spring Hill.
 Crompton Fold | Heyside | Haggate | Thorpe | Oozewood | Luzley brook | Hanging Chadder | Gravel Gove | Royley | Holden Fold | Clough | Dog Hill | Low Crompton| Royton & Shaw.
 Bleak Hey Nook| Delph| Denshaw | Dacres | Diggle | Dobcross | Bleakedgate MoorHazelhurst | Cockbrook | Higher Hartshead | Luzley & Hurst.
 Ashton-under-Lyne | Guide Bridge | Limehurst | Waterloo | Crowhill and Charlestown.
 Bardsley | Coppice | Hollins | Hathershaw | Copster Hill | Alexandra Park | Glodwick Brook | Fenny Hill | Alt | Fitton Hill | Hollins Green | Moss Grove | Lime Gate & Lime Side.
 Chadderton | Thatch Leach | Factory Fold | Stock Brook | Compstall | Marple | Marple Bridge | Hawk Green | Cote Green | Lane Ends | Mellor | Ludworth Moor | Doodfield | Ley Hey Park | & Romiley.
 Bramhall | Bramhall Park | Bramhall Moor | Norbury Moor | Hazel Grove | & Woodford.
 Stockport | Cheadle | Cheadle Hulme | Gatley & Heald Green.
 Styal | Handforth | Troubleshooting Wilmslow & Alderley Edge | Poynton| Disley| Lyme Park| Middlewood| Hockley| Newtown & New Mills.
 Derbyshire | Glossop | Dinting | Chisworth| Higher Chisworth| Simmondley| Charlestown & Hadfield.
 Broadbottom| Charlesworth| Chisworth| Gee Cross| Hadfield| Hollingworth| Flowery Field| Hyde| Mottram in Longdendale| Newton| Hattersley| Hodgefold & Tintwistle| Gee Cross.
 Stalybridge| Stamford Park| Hydes| Heyrod| MillbookWaterbarn| Troubleshooting | Brandwood| Nun Hills and Rake Head Ramsden Wood| Walsden & Bottomley.
 Calderbrook| Ealees| Clough| Smithybridge| Hollingworth| Holingworth Lake| Rakewood| Stubley| Dearnley| Littleborough & Summit.
 FirgroveCowhill| Westwood| Alder Root| Cold Hurst| North Moor & White Gate.
 Rochdale| Heywood| Darhill| Prettywood| Back o’ th’ Moss| Hooley Bridge| Birch| Simpson Clough| Hopwood| Captain Fold| and Broadfield.
 Bagslate Moor| Crimble| Marland| Greave| Culgate| Spotland| Trub| Sudden| Stoneyfield| Kirkholt| Broadhalgh| Balderstone & Castleton.
 Broadley| Cheesden| Norden| Healey| Shawclough| Millgate| Tong End| Shawforth| Syke| Wardle| Spotland| Whitworth| Wallbank| Troubleshooting | Lower Fold & Wolstenholme.
 Bacup| Stacksteads| Brinnington & Houldsworth| Bredbury| Lower Bredbury| Greave| Woodley| | Milnrow| Newhey| Greengate| Howarth Cross| Turf Hill| Lady House| Green Gate| Newhey| Haugh| Tunshill| Ogden| Burnedge| Newbold| Belfield| Clover Hall & Smallbridge.
 Stockport Cale Green| Great Moor| Stepping Hill| Woods Moor| Mile End| Heaviley & Offerton.
 Adswood| Edgeley & Shaw Heath.
 Heaton Moor| Heaton Mersey| Heaton Norris| Heaton Chapel| Lancashire Hill & South Reddish.
 Reddish| North Reddish| | Spindle Point| Souracre| Oakwood| Brushes| Copley| Fern Bank| Swineshaw Moor & Carrbrook.
 Dukinfield & Newton Wood.
 Croft| Culcheth| Glazebury| Hollins Green| Golborne| Hollins Green| Kenyon| Lane Head| Lowton| Lowton Common| Risley & Twiss Green.
 Broomedge| Heatley| Lymm| Statham & Warburton.
 Altrincham| Bowdon| Broadheath| Dunham Town| Dunham Massey| Rose Hill & Little Bollington.
 Altrincham| Well Green| Ashley| Hale| Hale Barns & Timperley.
 Marylebone| Whitley| Swinley| Water Heyes| Bottling Wood| Leyland Mill Brow| Whelley & Longshoot.
 Abram| Aspull| Bryn Gates| Bickershaw| Crankwood| Bamfurlong| Haigh| Hindley| Hindley Green| Pennington Green| New Springs| Platt Bridge & Red Rock.
 Ince-in-Makerfield| Winstanley| Pennington| Leigh & Westleigh| Holland| Roby Mill| Bank Top & Walthew Green.
 Accrington | Adlington | Appley Bridge | Aughton | Aughton | Bacup | Barnoldswick | Blackburn | Blackpool | Bowland | Brinscall | Broughton | Cross| Bryn & Garswood.
 Troubleshooting | Billinge| Longshaw| Far Moor| Marsh Green| Gathurst| Kit Green| Laithwaite| Redwood| Colne | Coppull | Croston | Darwen | Dunsop Bridge | Earby | Eccleston | Fleetwood | Forton | Freckleton | Troubleshooting | Galgate | Garstang | Gisburn | Goosnargh | Great Eccleston | Great Harwood | Hambleton | Hesketh Bank | Hest Bank | Heysham | Hoghton | Hornby | Kirkham | Knott End | Lancaster | Leyland | Pemberton| Lamberhead Green| Worsley Hall | Chadwick Green & Orrell.
 Appley Bridge| Hunger Hill| Robin Hood| Shevington| Shevington Moor| Mossy Lea| Standish| Crooke & Wrightington Bar.
 Lately Common| Aspull Common| Landside| Higher Folds| Bedford| Hooton Gardens| Siddow Common| Dangerous Corner| Pickley Green| Tamer lane| Westleigh| Firs lane| Plank| Burnley | Carnforth | Catforth | Caton | Chipping | Chorley | Cleveleys | Clitheroe |Longridge | Longton | Lytham | Mawdesley | Mellor | Morecambe | Moss Side | Nelson | Ormskirk | Troubleshooting | Overton | Padiham | Parbold | Pendleton | Pilling | Poulton-le-Fylde | Ribchester | Samlesbury | Scaris-brick | Silverdale | Skelmersdale | Slaidburn | St Anne’s | St Michael’s | Standish | Tunstall | Turton | Up Holland | Weeton | Whalley | WhitworthNew Houses| Goose| Highfield| Scholes| Poolstock| Hawkley| Worsley Mesnes| Wallgate & Marus Bridge.
 Ashton-in-Makerfield| Downall Green| North Ashton| Ashton Cross| Rose Hill| Town Green| Stubshaw | Marple | Mossley | Oldham | Pendlebury | troubleshooting Radcliffe | Rochdale | Shaw | Stalybridge | Stockport | Swinton | Tottington | Urmston | Troubleshooting | Westhoughton | Wigan | Central Manchester | Central Manchester | Salford Quays | Cheetham Hill | Crumpsall | Blackley | Harpurhey | Hazelhurst | Beswick | Billinge | Troubleshooting Bolton | Bramhall | Bury | Castlefield | Newton Heath | Newton Heath | Openshaw | Ardwick | Longsight | Fallowfield | Moss Side | Rusholme | Hulme | Trafford Park | Abbey Hey | Gorton | Troubleshooting | Burnage | Levenshulme | Didsbury | Withington | Chorlton-cum-Hardy | Wythenshaw | Walkden | Worsley | Collyhurst Edenfield | Ramsbottom | Holcombe Brooke | Atherton | Bolton | Bowdon | Bramhall | Bredbury | Cheadle Hulme | Droylsden | Failsworth | Farnworth | Gee Cross | Hazel Grove | Heald Green | Heaton Moor | Abram | Altrincham | Ashley |